- Friday, 3 August, 2018

 Please note this course starts at 10.00am

-This course is targeted to teachers and professionals that are working with students that are deaf or hard of hearing in both primary and secondary schooling.
-If you are looking to develop strategies for working with their students who are at risk of developing mental health issues this course will provide you with a variety of positive psychology tips and practical ideas to implement in your classroom/setting.
+This course is targeted to teachers and professionals who are working with students who are deaf or hard of hearing in both primary and secondary schooling.
+If you are looking to develop strategies for working with those students who are at risk of developing mental health issues this course will provide you with a variety of positive psychology tips and practical ideas to implement in your classroom/setting.
 The session will also look at some ideas and strategies for teachers to use to develop their skills to avoid burn out and work overload.

 The face to face content will include:

 - Identification of the issues faced by Deaf & HOH Students.